SarthakSethi1234/SarthakSethi1234-langgraph-mat496/README.md

 I made a simple graph in langchain which detects if the user is happy or not and cheers him if he's sad and appreciate him if he's happy.

 Link: https://github.com/SarthakSethi1234/SarthakSethi1234-langgraph-mat496/blob/main/MODULE%201/simple_graph_example.ipynb

+Video 3: Langsmith Studio

+I learned about LangGraph Studio which is an interactive IDE for building, visualizing, and debugging AI agent workflows made with LangGraph.
+It integrates with LangSmith to trace, test, and optimize prompts or graph runs in real time.
+I also learned that each module has a studio directory which helps us to run the langraph studio to run a graph for each module.

+Link:

+Changes I made:

+Since there was no notebook related to this video.
+I sucessfully followed the tutorial ran the langgraph studio on my laptop and tested out a few graph states adn its working.
+I also attached the screenshots for the same in the above link.